Dom Famularo

-Dom Famularo (August 26, 1953 – September 27, 2023) was an American drummer, drum teacher, author, clinician, and motivational speaker.
+Dominick Salvatore "Dom" Famularo (August 26, 1953 – September 27, 2023) was an American drummer, drum teacher, author, clinician, and motivational speaker.

 Biography

-Dom Famularo was born on Long Island, New York.
+Dominick Salvatore Famularo was born on Long Island, New York.
 He started playing the drums when he was 11 and became a professional at the age of 12.
 He began his career as a performing jazz drummer.
 He studied under some of the greatest drummers of the 20th century, including Jim Chapin and Joe Morello.
 With a passion for jazz and inspiring others, he began a successful drum teaching career, becoming one of the most sought-after clinicians of his time.
 Some of the most successful jazz and rock drummers had instruction from him.

 Famularo was called "Drumming's Global Ambassador" due to the many places he visited and vast number of people that heard him speak each year.
 He was known for his open handed playing style and was the first Western drummer to perform clinics in China.

 Famularo presented masterclasses and clinics around the globe in United States, Canada, Colombia, Mexico, Brazil, Chile, Argentina, Uruguay, Peru, England, Ireland, Scotland, France, Germany, Belgium, the Netherlands, Luxembourg, Austria, Switzerland, Portugal, Spain, Norway, Sweden, Poland, Serbia, Greece, Italy, Hungary, Costa Rica, Honduras, Puerto Rico, China, Hong Kong, Japan, Taiwan, Philippines, Malaysia, Indonesia, Singapore, Australia, New Zealand, Turkey, Israel, Canary Islands, South Africa, Ukraine, Latvia and Botswana.

 Famularo directed and emceed major drumming expos around the world, and was one of drumming's most sought-after private instructors for over 40 years.
 He taught many of today's leading drummers, and students regularly flew in from around the globe for intensive study with him.
 He acted as education director and consultant for several leading drum companies.